Distributed Learning – Funding

 For funding purposes full-time equivalent (FTEs) enrolment in distributed learning programs for Grades K - 9 are determined in a manner similar to other schools, subject to the Distributed Learning Active Policy and Form 1701 Instructions.

-Students in Grades 8 & 9 who enroll in whole or in part in a DL educational program provided by a board may be cross enrolled with another board of education or by an independent school authority as well.
-The crossing enrolling board or authority providing courses to a cross-enrolled student receives funding for each Grade 8 & 9 course claim.
-For cross enrolled DL course claims report according to the DL Active policy’s per course funding requirements for Grade 10-12 students and Form 1701 Instructions.
-Funding claims for cross enrolled student claims may only be reported in the July count.
+Students in Grades 8 & 9 who enroll in whole or in part in a distributed learning educational program provided by a board may be cross-enrolled with another board of education or by an independent school authority as well.
+The cross-enrolling board or authority providing courses to a cross-enrolled student receives funding for each Grade 8 & 9 course claim.
+For cross-enrolled DL course claims report according to the Distributed Learning Active Policy's per course funding requirements for Grade 10-12 students and Form 1701 Instructions.
+Funding claims for Grade 8 & 9 cross-enrolled student claims may only be reported in the July count.

 Students in Grades 10 - 12 who enrol with a board of education operating a DL school may enrol with other boards of education and independent schools as well.
 Each board offering DL courses to a student receives 0.1250 FTE in funding for each four-credit Grade 10 - 12 course in which a student becomes active, subject to the Distributed Learning Active Policy and Form 1701 Instructions.